REDICKERSON/ReactBigScreen/README.md

 This is a movie search engine called BigScreen, that I created using React and utilizes a movie API to return searched movie information.
-This was created using React, React-Dom, React-scripts, and web-vitals.# ReactBigScreen
+This was created using React, React-Dom, React-scripts, and web-vitals.